fbpx

 Do they celebrate Halloween in Japan?

-Yes, Halloween is celebrated in Japan, mainly as a commercial and social event with parades, costumes, and parties.
+Yes, people in Japan celebrate Halloween mainly as a commercial and social event with parades, costumes, and parties.

 Do they celebrate Halloween in Thailand?